OWI Lawyer – 5 Things to Know When Stopped By Police For DUI

 1. Being Pulled Over By Police

 Cops can pull you over for any violation of the traffic code.
-Even if you were doing one mile per hour over the speed limit a cop can legally stop you.
+Even if you were driving one mile per hour over the speed limit a cop can legally stop you.

 When you pull over try to pull over in as safe of an area as possible.
 If it is dark out try to pull over in a lit area where other people may be present.
 If the area is dark and you do not feel safe put your emergency lights on and slow down so that the officer knows you are going to stop and are not trying to flee.
 Pull over as soon as reasonably safe to do so.